-If you like discovering how things work and uncovering new facts, the Office of Research (OR) may be the place for you.
-As a veterinarian in OR, you conduct laboratory studies to help the other offices in CVM make the best scientific decisions about animal drugs.
+If you like discovering how things work and uncovering new facts, the Office of Applied Science (OAS) may be the place for you.
+As a veterinarian in OAS, you conduct laboratory studies to help the other offices in CVM make the best scientific decisions about animal food and drugs.
 Some studies help us learn more about the safety of animal drugs and how they work inside an animal’s body.
-Other studies help improve the tests used to check our food for unsafe levels of drugs and animal feed for toxins and other harmful materials.
-Veterinarians and other scientists in OR also find better ways to stop harmful bacteria, such as antibiotic-resistant bacteria, from getting into our food and animal feed.
-Veterinarians in OR make sure any animals used in a study are well cared for and stay healthy.
+Other studies help us develop and improve the tests used to detect harmful bacteria and other contaminants in food for both animals and people.
+Veterinarians in OAS make sure any animals used in a study are well cared for and stay healthy.
 At the end of one study, all the beagles were even adopted out to their forever homes!
-Veterinarians in OR also work on developing alternative study methods that won’t require the use of animals.
+Veterinarians in OAS also work on developing alternative study methods that won’t require the use of animals.

 Veterinarians at CVM are very busy keeping you and your animals healthy and our food safe!